 Next-Generation Hearing Aid Technologies

 You can think of improvements in the hearing aid industry somewhat like televisions.
-Remember back before HDTVs were sold?
-The best anyone could hope for was a big, fuzzy picture.
-Massive televisions were considered a status symbol, but the picture quality was never amazing.
-Nowadays, young folks can hardly fathom what they’re seeing when their parents and grandparents bust out the standard-definition fare.
-New HDTV models are made every year which make the older ones look like dinosaurs, too.
+Remember back before HDTVs were sold when the best anyone could hope for was a big, fuzzy picture?
+Massive televisions were considered a status symbol, but picture quality was never amazing.
+Nowadays, young folks can hardly fathom what they’re seeing when their parents and grandparents bust out the standard-definition fare, and new HDTV models are made every year which make the older ones look like dinosaurs, too.